rust-lang/rust-wiki-backup/Doc-project-FAQ.md

 * The design is stable enough.
 All the major pieces have reached non-imaginary, initial implementation status.
 It seems to hold together ok.
 * Languages solely implemented and supported by one person _also_ have a poor track record.
 To survive it'll need help.

+### What will Mozilla use Rust for?

+Mozilla intends to use Rust as a platform for prototyping experimental browser architectures.
+Specifically, the hope is to develop a browser that is more amenable to parallelization than existing ones, while also being less prone to common C++ coding errors.
+The name of that project is _[Servo](http://github.com/mozilla/servo)_.

 ### Are you going to use this to suddenly rewrite the browser and change everything?
 Is the Mozilla Corporation trying to force the community to use a new language?

-No. The Mozilla Corporation's involvement is at the _labs_ level: the group concerned with doing _experiments_.
+No. This is a research project.
 The point is to explore ideas.
-There is currently no plan to incorporate any Rust-based technology into Firefox.
+There is no plan to incorporate any Rust-based technology into Firefox.

-### What will Mozilla use Rust for?

-Mozilla intends to use Rust as a platform for prototyping experimental browser architectures.
-Specifically, the hope is to develop a browser that is more amenable to parallelization than existing ones, while also being less prone to common C++ coding errors.
-The name of that project is _Servo_.

 ### Why GitHub rather than the normal Mozilla setup (Mercurial / Bugzilla / Tinderbox)?